yusufberkakcay52/yusufberkakcay.github.io/index.md

 I am a third-year undergraduate student double-majoring in **Mathematics and Physics** at **Boğaziçi University**, Istanbul.

-My primary academic interests lie at the intersection of Theoretical and Mathematical Physics.
-I am particularly focused on understanding the deep mathematical structures underpinning physical theories, with specific interests in differential geometric formulations of mechanics, statistical mechanics, and dynamical systems.
+My primary academic interests lie at the intersection of Mathematics and Physics, with a particular emphasis on the mathematical structures underlying physical theories.
+During my undergraduate studies, I explored the symplectic geometric foundations of classical mechanics, geometric quantization, and the rigorous mathematical foundations of statistical mechanics through ergodic theory and differential geometry.

 Alongside my theoretical studies, I enjoy incorporating computational explorations into my learning process.
 Using symbolic computation tools, primarily Mathematica, I write short scripts to visualize physical models and verify mathematical concepts.
 These exercises serve as a practical way to solidify my understanding of abstract theoretical frameworks.